uncenter/eleventy-plugin-toc/README.md

 # @uncenter/eleventy-plugin-toc

+> [!NOTE]
 > This repository is an updated fork of [JordanShurmer/eleventy-plugin-nesting-toc](https://github.com/JordanShurmer/eleventy-plugin-nesting-toc) with some additional features and bug fixes.

-Easily generate a table of contents (toc) for your Eleventy site, with easy configuration and customization.
+Easily generate a table of contents (TOC) for your Eleventy site, with easy configuration and customization.

 HTML: